Fulton, California: History

 The community is named after Thomas and James Fulton, who founded the community.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 1.9 sqmi, all of it land.
+According to the United States Census Bureau, the CDP covers an area of 1.9 sqmi, all land.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Fulton has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Demographics

+Fulton first appeared as a census designated place in the 2010 U.S. census.